mehulchafekar/Migration-Dashboard-Excel-Project/README.md

 Migration shapes the cultural and economic landscape of nations, influencing everything from workforce dynamics to social integration.
 By analyzing migration trends, we can better understand the movement of people across borders and the factors driving these shifts

+## Project Description
+This project showcases an interactive **Migration Dashboard** built using Excel, visualizing international migration trends based on gender, age, visa types, and countries of origin.
+The dashboard provides valuable insights for understanding global migration patterns.

 ## Objective of the Migration Dashboard:

 The objective of this dashboard is to provide a comprehensive and visual representation of international migration data.
 Specifically, it aims to: